Scream 7 Review: Fun, Flawed, and Carried by Sidney Prescott

 I’m the nostalgia crowd.
 I like legacy returns, iconic echoes, the franchise winks.
 Scream 7 delivers that in bulk, and in the moment it can be a blast.
 The film is loaded with direct pull-quotes from the original, recreated shots, and set pieces designed to light up the part of your brain that remembers where you were the first time you heard Ghostface on a landline.

-But it does push boundaries and leans into dependence.
+But in doing so, it does push boundaries and lean into dependence.
 Several beats feel less like homage and more like reenactment: the boyfriend sneaking through the window, the town lockdown rhythms, direct line echoes that are framed as “legendary” rather than allowed to work naturally in the scene.
 It starts to feel like the movie is constantly proving it’s Scream instead of trusting that it already is.

 What complicates that is the franchise has already done this move well, and recently.
 Scream 4 used the original as a skeleton for its reboot satire and made it sting through bloodline envy and legacy theft.
 Scream (2022) returned to familiar ground with a modern legacy-sequel blueprint that balanced respect with a clean new thrust.
 Scream 7 can feel like the fourth version of the first film in a different font, which is a little deflating even if you’re enjoying the ride.

-Still, the AI material is where the nostalgia approach gets wobbliest.
-The AI-themed scenes often look extremely rough, in a way that reads more like Stab production value bleeding into the “real” franchise than an intentional aesthetic.
+Still, the AI material is where the film and its nostalgia approach gets wobbliest.
+The AI-themed scenes often look (and are delivered) extremely rough, in a way that reads more like Stab production value bleeding into the “real” franchise than an intentional aesthetic.
 Some of it even plays like a cameo-style attention grab rather than a story necessity, and that’s where the film flirts with becoming the thing it usually mocks.
 Still, when Scream 7 uses the meta angle to generate tension rather than just applause, it snaps back into place quickly.
 It’s just not exactly consistent.

 When the Movie Stops Making Sense, the Fun Has to Carry It